How to Choose the Best Areas to Visit in London

 Westminster

 This is definitely not a non-touristy thing to do in London, but a trip to Westminster to look at Big Ben, the Palace of Westminster, and Westminster Abbey should be on your itinerary.
 This borough is one of the most heavily populated in the city, and is home to some of the most historically important buildings in the country.
-If you’re as much of a medieval history fan as I am, then you’ll love walking around Westminster.
-Just across the River Thames is where you’ll find the London Eye as well, so it's not a bad area of London to spend a day walking around.

 Whitechapel

-Whitechapel is one of the best hidden gems in London, and has been growing in popularity over the past couple of decades.
-This area of London is notorious for being the site of Jack the Ripper’s murders in the 19th century, and it was also home to the Elephant Man.
 What was once known as a slum area of London is now a flourishing multicultural neighbourhood with quirky eateries, vintage markets, and a lot of unique street art.
-For me, this is one of the best areas to visit in London if you’re looking to explore a different side to the city than you’re used to seeing.
-Plus, Rinkoff Bakery is selling crodoughs and rainbow bagels which need to be tried in person.
+For me, this is one of the best areas to visit in London if you’re looking to explore a different side of the city than you’re used to.

-Where To Stay in Central London
+Where to stay in Central London

-Euston Square Hotel offers either a continental breakfast or a Full English Breakfast.
+Euston Square Hotel offers both a continental breakfast or a Full English Breakfast.
 We arrived a bit late for breakfast on our first morning, but the staff were gracious enough to give us a continental selection at our table.
 The second morning we tried their Full English Breakfast, which was more than enough to fill us until lunch time.
-The hotel is very modern and classy inside, with the nicest staff you could possibly find.
-It takes less than 20 minutes to walk from the hotel to Soho as well, so we couldn’t have asked for a better hotel.

 >> Click here for the most up to date prices at Euston Square Hotel <<